 It permeates every facet of our lives.

 Far from an abstract collection of facts, science is way of seeing and understanding and appreciating the natural world.
 From the DNA twisting inside each cell to the cosmos pinwheeling overhead, science helps us understand our place in the order of things.
-Incoming third formers must take two years of laboratory science: physics, chemistry, biology, or advanced environmental science.
-Students must complete the equivalent of one full year of science during junior or senior year.
+The Science Department’s fundamental goal is to create analytical thinkers and nimble problem solvers —people armed with the understanding and reasoning skills necessary to provide solutions in a golden age of technology and scientific exploration.

 - Engineering: Science By Design

 - Forensic Science: Biological Evidence - Crimes, Mysteries, and Genocide